-The Nvidia GeForce RTX 2070 Super takes the successful Nvidia Turing architecture and makes it more accessible to the mainstream.
+The Nvidia GeForce RTX 2070 Super takes the successful Nvidia Turing architecture and makes it even more accessible to the masses.
 It takes the 2,304 CUDA cores in the existing Nvidia GeForce RTX 2070 and bumps it up to 2,560, and also sees higher clocks with a 1,770MHz boost clock.

 Right now, we don't know if the Nvidia GeForce RTX 2070 Super features more RT and Tensor Cores than the Nvidia GeForce RTX 2070, but it is rated for better ray tracing performance, at 7 Giga Rays.
-Both of these architectural improvements, however, come with slightly increased power consumption at 215 Watts.
+Both of these architectural improvements, however, comes at the slightly increased power consumption at 215 Watts.

-The only thing that really stays the same between the Nvidia Geforce RTX 2070 Super and the original RTX 2070 is the memory – you're still getting 8GB of GDDR6 VRAM, clocked at 14Gbps.
+The only thing that really stays the same between the Nvidia Geforce RTX 2070 Super and the original RTX 2070 is the memory, which comes with 8GB of GDDR6 VRAM, clocked at 14Gbps.

 We have to talk about the design of the card for a minute, too, however.
-It still has the same overall profile as the existing Nvidia Turing Founders Edition cards, but it has a chrome design beneath the logo, making for a shiner card.
-This will likely be meaningless unless you have a case that lets you admire it from afar, but it's a nice touch.
+It still has the same overall profile as the existing Nvidia Turing Founders Edition cards, but it has a chrome design beneath the logo, making for a shinier, prettier card.
+This will likely be meaningless unless you have a case that lets you see inside, but it's a nice detail.

-Unfortunately, the Nvidia GeForce RTX 2070 Super is still heavy, necessitating a motherboard with extra PCIe support.
+Unfortunately, the Nvidia GeForce RTX 2070 Super is still on the heftier side, necessitating a motherboard with extra PCIe support.

 CPU: 3.8Ghz AMD Ryzen 9 3900X (12-core, 70MB cache, up to 4.6GHz)